IDMNYU/IdeationPrototyping_LadyK/Time_Management_System.md

-### DM-UY 1143 A Ideation and Prototyping
+### DM-UY 1143 Ideation and Prototyping
-##### Spring 2025 • Katherine Bennett • Mon/Wed 14:00-15:50 • In-person

 ## Time Management System

-### Part 1: Experiment with various systems:

-During weeks 2-11, Do the prescribed Time Management Systems (The one that has been discussed in class) during a 2-3 days of your week.
-The specific Time Management System for the week will be discussed on Wednesdays in class.
-Document the method and post it to your Process Site under "time management system".

-Take notes on the following.
-We will discuss these in class:
+### Introduction

+Throughout the semester, we will discuss and try various time management techniques.
+We will approach time management, task management and energy management from a variety of perspectives.

+Please do/try the assigned time management structure for the week.
+These will be introduced on Wednesday (for the most part).
+You are required to try the particular technique 2-3 days (your busy days) until the following Wednesday (when a new technique or step will be dicussed.)
+Post your reflections to your Process site, by the following Saturday by 9am.

+Consider the points below to help you in your reflection/discussion:

 * How you approached it: When did you set it up for?
 How did your structure it?